 Capacitive touch screen panels consist of an insulator, such as glass, coated with a transparent conductor.
 Since the human body is also an electrical conductor, touching the surface of the screen results in a distortion of the screen’s electrostatic field, measurable as a change in capacitance.
 The location of this disruption is identified and sent to the touchscreen controller for processing.

 Over the last decade, capacitive touch screens have gained popularity in a wide range of industries.
-Now you can get cash from the ATM, gas up the car and buy your movie tickets all from capacitive touch screen kiosks on the way to the theater.
+Now you can get cash from the ATM, select your airplane seat, and buy your movie tickets all from capacitive touch screen kiosks.
 For consumer transactions, the capacitive touch screen has become the go-to solution because of it’s intuitive and accurate user experience.

 How Does a Resistive Touch Screen Computer Work?